wea-f/ByePassHub/mainUnblockers.md

 <br> <br>

 **Announcements:**
+- August 17 - Added new links and removed broken ones (issues [#96](https://github.com/wea-f/ByePassHub/issues/96), [#101](https://github.com/wea-f/ByePassHub/issues/101), and [#102](https://github.com/wea-f/ByePassHub/issues/102)) - Also added more links!
 - June 8 - Fixed some non working proxies (some have shutdown for the summer!)
-- June 3 - This might be the last update.
-Summer Break is here, and I am losing intereset and motivation.
-- 5/23 - I know, its been almost a month, but please do this [poll](https://github.com/wea-f/ByePassHub/discussions/88) to know what links I should make!!
 - 5/4 - [BYEPASSHUB GOOGLE DOC LAUNCHED (v2)](https://docs.google.com/document/d/1BC-_DkqMcnJDN2hQWWZCjB-Gp-U2CVtznrVOIP-mRv4/edit?usp=sharing)
-- 4/5: 500+ Links, check them out in updates / changes
-- New page: [Other Ways to get Proxies](https://github.com/wea-f/ByePassHub/blob/main/Other%20Ways%20to%20get%20Proxies%20.md), highly recommend if you want better links (or if none of these work).
-- **2/23 - Thanks for 200 stars on this repository!
+- 2/23 - Thanks for 200 stars on this repository!
 I've added 300+ links and 2 new sites!
-(Check the updates /changes/log).**
+(Check the updates /changes/log).

 ## Updates/Changes:
 Links added in an update are **guranteed** to be working as of that day. <br>